magento/devdocs/guides/v2.1/config-guide/bootstrap/magento-how-to-set.md

 	*	CentOS: `service httpd restart`

 #### Specify a bootstrap variable for Apache on CentOS {#mode-specify-centos}
 This section assumes you've already set up your virtual host.
-If you have not, consult a resource such as [this digitalocean tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-centos-6){:target="&#95;blank"}.
+If you have not, consult a resource such as [this DigitalOcean tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-centos-6){:target="&#95;blank"}.

 To set a Magento bootstrap variable using your web server's environment: